haoyus/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

+The code that I (haoyus) contributed to is in particle_filter.h, particle_filter.cpp and helper_functions.h.

 #### Submission
 All you will need to submit is your `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).